 After using the plastic roller, place the golf ball under the arch of your foot and slowly roll the golf ball towards your toes and then to the heel.
 It’s a little tricky and the tiny ball likes to scoot away to roll under the nearest bed frame.
 Once you get the hang of it, you’ll never travel without one.

-I always pack a flashlight (with fresh batteries) and keep it on the nightstand next to the bed, whether at a hotel or on a cruise ship.
-Of course all of our mobile phones have a flashlight app on them, but in an emergency, why burn out the batteries on your phone?
+I always pack a small flashlight (with fresh batteries) and keep it on the nightstand next to the bed, whether at a hotel or on a cruise ship.
+Of course all of our mobile phones have a flashlight app on them, but in an emergency, why burn up the charge on your phone?

-Whether in a hotel in a big city, a highway motel on Route 66 or a cruise ship stateroom, it’s another level of security beyond the turn-lock or a flimsy chain.
+Whether in a hotel in a big city, a highway motel on Route 66 or a cruise ship stateroom, this easy-to-use door alarm adds another level of security beyond the turn-lock or a flimsy chain.

 I sprinkle a bit into my cup before I pour the coffee.
 Cinnamon doesn’t totally dissolve because of the natural oils in it.
 Just sprinkle it into a hot beverage or on toast or whatever.
 Tastes great in green tea, too.
 I also bring dried garlic and cayenne pepper with me.

 However, THIS IS NOT MEDICAL ADVICE.
 Cinnamon may interact with some drugs so consult your physician before you travel.

 What Unusual Things Do You Pack for a Cruise or Land Vacation?